 Head over to the MindMate Volunteer page on Facebook to find out what’s going on.
 This is a closed group so you need to request to join.

-We had to make sure that every section was truly useful so we worked with young people, professionals and parents/carers every step of the way, using their advice to make MindMate even better.
+We want to make sure that every section and page is truly useful so we’ve worked with young people, professionals and parents/carers every step of the way, using their advice to make MindMate even better.

 - Young people help decide what content should be included on the site